Ask NCHH About Asthma

 This is a bit complicated, unfortunately.
 A lot depends on the state and city where you live.

-Although the federal ADA may come into play in cases of where your breathing is permanently and seriously compromised—such as severe uncontrolled asthma and COPD—there’s not much legal precedent for enforcement for these conditions.
+Although the federal Americans with Disabilities Act (ADA) may come into play in cases of where your breathing is permanently and seriously compromised—such as severe uncontrolled asthma and COPD—there’s not much legal precedent for enforcement for these conditions.
 However, we’re not legal experts, so you’d be better served by consulting an attorney or Legal Aid if you want to pursue that course of action.
 You may be able to find help from this website: http://medical-legalpartnership.org/

 - Do you vacuum regularly (daily, weekly, monthly)?